Application for Residencies

 The deadline for spring farmhouse residency applications is September 10, 2017.
-The deadline for the Writers Coop residencies are rolling.
+The deadline for the Writers Coop residencies is rolling.

 While residents are responsible for their own transportation to and from the farm, our staff will be able to drive residents to the grocery store if they are without a vehicle.
 Please note that there is no public transportation that travels to the farm, though Uber, Lyft or cabs are available.